agittins/bermuda/README.md

   right now the integration only re-calculates on a timed basis.
 This should be changed to a realtime recalculation based on incoming advertisements soon.

-## What you need

-- HomeAssistant, with the `bluetooth` integration enabled
-- Multiple (ideally) ESPHome devices, acting as `bluetooth_proxy` devices.
-  I like the D1-Mini32 boards because they're cheap and easy to deploy.
-  The Shelly bluetooth proxy devices should also work but I don't have any so can't test them myself.
-Issue reports with debug info welcome.
-- Some bluetooth things you want to locate (phones, beacons/tags etc)
-- That's it!
-No mqtt, or devices dedicated to bluetooth (the esphome devices can also provide other sensors etc, within reason)

-## How it works

-When a BLE device sends an advertisement packet, each bluetooth proxy that hears it will send it to HomeAssistant, along with the `rssi` (received signal strength indicator) which is basically how "strong" the received signal was.

-Lots of things affect the rssi value, but one of them is distance.
-This integration compares the rssi value for a given advertisement across the different bluetooth proxies, and from that tries to make some guesses about how far (in relative terms) the device was from each proxy.

-The plan is to experiment with multiple algorithms to find the best ways to establish a device's location.
-In the first instace the methods are:

-- If a device is close (within a few metres) to a receiver, consider it to be in the same Area as that receiver.
-(Working)
-- Attempt to "solve" a 2D map for all beacons and receivers based on the triangles created between them to derive all the required distances.
-(WIP)

-## What you'll see

-After enabling the integration, you should start to see results for any bluetooth devices in your home that are sending broadcasts.
-The implemented results are:
-(important to note here that VERY FEW of these boxes are ticked yet!)

-[x] A raw listing of values returned when you call the `bermuda.dump_devices` service [x] `area` if a device is within a max distance of a receiver [x] An interface to choose which devices should have sensors created for them [x] Sensors created for selected devices, showing their estimated location [] Algo to "solve" the 2D layout of devices
-[] A mud-map showing relative locations between proxies and detected devices [] An interface to "pin" the proxies on a map to establish a sort of coordinate system [] An interface to define Areas in relation to the pinned proxies
+### How is the distance calculated?

+- Currently, we use the relatively simple equation:
+  `distance = 10 ** ((ref_power - rssi) / (10 * attenuation))`

+  - `ref_power` is the rssi value you get when the device is 1 metre from the receiver.
+    Currently you can configure this as a global setting in the options.
+  - `rssi` is the "received signal strength indicator", being a measurement of RF power expressed in dB. rssi will usually range from -30 or so "up" to -100 or more.
+Numbers closer to zero are "stronger" or closer.
+  - `attenuation` is a constant for the losses in the environment (humidity, air pressure(!), mammals etc).
+It's a "fudge factor".
+This is also set in the options.
+Experimentation with values ranging from 1.something to 3ish will usually get you somewhere.
+  - `distance` is the resulting distance in metres.

+- The values won't be suitable for all use-cases.
+Apart from the environmental factors we can't calculate (like walls, reflective surfaces etc), each device might transmit a different power level, and every transmitter and receiver might have antennae that perform differently.
+Because of this it is planned to allow separate calibration of scanners and devices to account for the variances.

+### How do I choose values for Attenuation and Ref_Power?

+- Soon you'll be able to set this per-device to account for variations in circuits, antennas and cases, but currently there are only the global defaults to fiddle with.
+Anyway, the idea is:
+  - Place a transmitter 1 metre (just over 39 inches) from a scanner (bluetooth proxy)
+  - In the attributes section of the transmitter's Distance sensor, watch the "Area rssi" value.
+Get a feel for what you consider to be an average.
+This will be your "Reference power at 1m" value.
+  - Now move the transmitter away some distance (and measure that distance).
+Having a clear line-of-sight between the transmitter and the scanner is a good idea.
+  - Now watch the "Distance" value.
+You want it to average around the right distance (but error towards a higher value, since a shorter measured distance is statistically less likely).
+That sentence is deliberately coy, since RF is a black art and I am not an ordained sorcerer.
+Also, some reflections might be in phase, most will not.
+  - If the distance measured is always too high, decrease your attenuation figure.
+If it's too short, increase it.
+    Repeat this procedure until you decide nothing works, the universe is pure chaos and it's time to give up.

 ## TODO / Ideas

 [x] Basic `bermuda.dump_devices` service that responds with measurements.
-[] Switch to performing updates on receipt of advertisements, instead of periodic polling [] Realtime approximation of inter-proxy distances using Triangle Inequality [] Resolve x/y co-ordinates of all scanners and proxies (!)
+[x] `area` if a device is within a max distance of a receiver [x] An interface to choose which devices should have sensors created for them [x] Sensors created for selected devices, showing their estimated location [ ] Switch to performing updates on receipt of advertisements, instead of periodic polling [ ] "Solve" realtime approximation of inter-proxy distances using Triangle Inequality [ ] Resolve x/y co-ordinates of all scanners and proxies (!)
-[] Some sort of map, just pick two proxies as an x-axis vector and go [] Config setting to define absolute locations of two proxies [] Support some way to "pin" more than two proxies/tags, and have it not break.
+[ ] Some sort of map, just pick two proxies as an x-axis vector and go [ ] Config setting to define absolute locations of two proxies [ ] Support some way to "pin" more than two proxies/tags, and have it not break.
-[x] Create entities (use `device_tracker`? or create own?) for each detected beacon [] Experiment with some of
+[ ] An interface to define Areas in relation to the pinned proxies [x] Create entities (use `device_tracker`? or create own?) for each detected beacon [ ] Experiment with some of
 [these algo's](https://mdpi-res.com/d_attachment/applsci/applsci-10-02003/article_deploy/applsci-10-02003.pdf?version=1584265508)
 for improving accuracy (too much math for me!).
 Particularly weighting shorter distances higher and perhaps the cosine similarity fingerprinting, possibly against